Exodus reverses their beliefs

 Part 5: 2013-JUN:

-Reactions to Exodus International's decision to close
+Reactions to Exodus International's closing.

 In this web site, "LGB" refers to lesbians, gays and bisexuals